Skip to content

 This page covers the public @passlock/server helpers for mailbox challenges in more detail.

-All mailbox challenge helpers take these shared fields:
+All mailbox challenge helpers take shared Passlock config as their second argument:

 • tenancyId - your Passlock tenancy ID